emerladcompass/mofnet/README.md

 ### Clinical Use

-**MOFNet is a research tool and clinical decision support system.
+**MOFNet v3.0 is a research tool and clinical decision support system.
 It is NOT a substitute for clinical judgment.**

 - Always verify predictions with clinical assessment
+- GCS should be assessed by trained personnel
+- Urine output requires accurate measurement
+- Temperature trends need clinical context
 - Use as adjunct to, not replacement for, standard monitoring
-- Follow institutional protocols and clinical guidelines
+- Follow institutional protocols
-- Regulatory clearance required for clinical deployment in most jurisdictions
+- Regulatory clearance required for clinical deployment

 ### Data Privacy

-- Ensure HIPAA/GDPR compliance when using with patient data
+- Ensure HIPAA/GDPR compliance with all 8 parameters
+- Enhanced privacy for neurological data (GCS)
+- Secure handling of renal function data
-- De-identify all data before sharing or publication
+- De-identify before sharing
-- Follow institutional IRB/ethics board requirements
+- Follow institutional IRB requirements
-- Secure data transmission and storage

-### Research Use

-- Current version validated for research purposes
-- Prospective randomized controlled trials ongoing
-- External validation at additional sites encouraged
-- Contact author for collaboration opportunities

 ---